Supporting Employees Through Drug and Alcohol Misuse: A Workplace Wellbeing Approach

 These are just a few of the many ways employers can build a compassionate, trust-driven environment:

-- Offer Mental Health Resources Alongside Drug and Alcohol Training According to the World Health Organization, poor working environments (excessive workloads, low job control, and job insecurity) pose significant risks to mental health.
+• Offer Mental Health Resources Alongside Drug and Alcohol Training According to the World Health organisation, poor working environments (excessive workloads, low job control, and job insecurity) pose significant risks to mental health.
 Globally, depression and anxiety cost an estimated $1 trillion per year in lost productivity.
-Employers who integrate mental health support into their safety programs see improved retention, reduced absenteeism, and fewer incidents.
+Employers who integrate mental health support into their safety programmes see improved retention, reduced absenteeism, and fewer incidents.

 The Role of Managers in Early Intervention